maeklong/maeklong.github.io/Juniper/JNCDA.md

 + Which two data center network architectures might be proposed by other vendors to compete with Juniper Networks Virtual Chassis Fabric (VCF) solution?
 (Choose two.)
 + ??? *** SONET *** ???
 + ??? *** three-tier architecture *** ???

++ Connectivity issues have been seen by the users in remote offices when attempting to access resources at the corporate headquarters.
+You must design a fix for this issues.
+Which technology should you include in your design?
++ ??? *** redundant WAN links *** ???